RM 665 Find Cheap Flights from Middle East to Malaysia

 • How many direct flights to Malaysia are there each day?

-There are around 70 direct flights from within Middle East to Malaysia every day.
-Most flights (50%) depart at night.
+There are around 75 direct flights from within Middle East to Malaysia every day.
+Most flights (37%) depart in the evening.

 • How many direct flights to Malaysia are there each week?